centminmod/wordpress-plugin-mirror-poc/readme.md

    - This step ensures that the system always works with the most up-to-date plugin data.

 3. **Worker Request Generation**:
-   - The script constructs HTTP requests to the Cloudflare Worker for both the plugin ZIP file and its JSON metadata.
+   - The script constructs HTTP requests to the Cloudflare Worker for both the plugin ZIP file, the respective checksum file and its JSON metadata.
-   - These requests include query parameters specifying the plugin name, version, and desired content type (ZIP or JSON).
+   - These requests include query parameters specifying the plugin name, version, and desired content type (ZIP, checksum file or JSON).

 4. **Worker Processing**:
    - Upon receiving a request, the Worker first checks if the requested data exists in the appropriate R2 bucket (WP_PLUGIN_STORE for ZIPs, WP_PLUGIN_INFO for JSONs).